nianyinwu/CV_HW1/README.md

 In this lab, we aim to solve an __image classification__ task using ResNet-based architectures as the classification model backbone, and the model size (number of parameters) should be less than 100 million.
 The input consists of __RGB images__, and the dataset includes __100 object categories__.
 There are 21,024 images for training and validation and 2,344 images for testing.

+To improve the model’s classification performance for this task, I adopt ResNeXt-50, an advanced variant of ResNet, as the backbone due to its strong feature representation capabilities.
+I also use pre-trained weights from ImageNet to converge better and learn current training data based on previously learned visual features.
+Additionally, I experi- ment with architectural modifications, such as adding extra fully connected layers to the classifier head and introducing the Convolutional Block Attention Module (CBAM), which sequentially applies channel attention followed by spatial attention that is intended to help the model emphasize informative features across both dimensions and enhance its ability to focus on meaningful regions within the input.

 ## How to install
 1. Clone this repository and navigate to folder
 ```shell